modm-io/modm/src/xpcc/architecture/platform/xml/Readme.md

 You are even able to use the value of these elements to further limit the scope of new elements.

-An example of this can be seen in the core driver file (discussed later), which uses the core element as a device-scope:
+An example of this can be seen in the core driver file (discussed later), which uses the core element as device-scope:

 ```xml
 <template core="cortex-m3|cortex-m4|cortex-m4f">hard_fault_handler.cpp.in</template>
 ```

-As the device file is declarative, the filtering engine will recursively resolve all dependencies and throw an error in case of unresolved elements or circular referencing.
+As the device file is declarative, the filtering engine will resolve all dependencies recursively and throw an error in case of unresolved elements or circular referencing.

 ### Available Drivers